-In the end, the forces inside the city surrendered and crusaders achieved a victory.
+In the end, the forces inside the city surrendered and the crusaders achieved a victory.

 The Siege of Jerusalem was the decisive event of the First Crusade.
 After achieving several successes in the lands surrounding Jerusalem, the Crusader forces finally converged on Jerusalem and laid siege to the city on June 7, 1099.

-The Siege of Damascus was another important event of the Second Crusade.
-The siege lasted from July 24, 1148 to July 29, 1148.
+The Siege of Damascus was another important event during the crusades.
+The siege lasted from July 24, 1148, to July 29, 1148.
 The crusaders marched on the city of Damascus and laid siege to it.

 The Siege of Jerusalem in 1187 was another key event before the Third Crusade.